Maternal Fetal Medicine

 Maternal Fetal Medicine and High Risk Pregnancy Care

-At the Women’s Health Center, maternal-fetal medicine specialists provide comprehensive care for women with more complicated pregnancies.
+Maternal-fetal medicine specialists provide comprehensive care for women with more complicated pregnancies.
 They will work closely with your obstetrics provider and hospital staff to ensure you receive the best and most appropriate care for your specific medical needs throughout pregnancy and delivery.

 What is a high-risk pregnancy?